 Stoops’ three recruiting classes have ranked higher in the Rivals.com rankings than any previous classes in the history of the recruiting evaluator.

 With the reinvention of Commonwealth Stadium and construction of a new football training complex on the horizon, Stoops is continuing the enthusiasm and momentum he’s inspired since being introduced as UK’s head coach in December 2012.

-This fall, he begins his quest for the on-field turnaround of UK football fortunes.
+Now, Stoops turns his attention to his third season, where he will work to continue the turnaround of Wildcat on-field fortunes.
 Part of the acclaimed Stoops coaching family, he has a history of dramatic improvements during his time as defensive coordinator at Florida State and Arizona.

-Stoops was defensive coordinator at FSU for the last three seasons, inheriting a unit ranked 108th in the NCAA in total defense and turning it into one of the nation's best.
+Stoops was defensive coordinator at FSU from 2010-12, inheriting a unit ranked 108th in the NCAA in total defense and turning it into one of the nation’s best.
 In the 2012 season, the Seminoles were second in the nation in total defense, allowing 254.1 yards per game, and sixth nationally in scoring defense at 14.7 points per game.
 Playing well against the run and the pass, FSU was third in the country in rushing defense and led the nation in pass defense.
 FSU led the ACC in seven defensive categories.
 Stoops also coached the defensive backs under head coach Jimbo Fisher.